 A test strategy determines the approach to doing the actual testing for system in order to be confident that a product is ready for release.
 A good test strategy will help to find and fix defects in the product before releasing to customers.
 Usually there will be a way to track the testing being done.

 What kind of testing takes place?
 Well this can be varied and is tackled by different teams.
-The fact is that project teams rarely know every type of testing that is taking place, and lo and behold, what testing is NOT taking place.
+The fact is that project teams rarely know every type of testing that is taking place, and what testing is NOT taking place.

 Well, that is until you start getting complaints coming in from customers and it is realised that certain types of testing were left out of the strategy.
 This where very long and defensive emails, with numbers, stats and figures, start getting circulated internally, usually with fingers pointing everywhere and anywhere.

-I've seen this and ironically it struck me as William Shakespeare's Hamlet and the "The lady doth protest too much, methinks" line.
+I've seen this and ironically it struck me as William Shakespeare's Hamlet and the "the lady doth protest too much" line.
 I think I know where the guilt lay.

 Some examples of tests are: